-- Registering for GST in Australia, which is the goods and services tax, means that your business is obliged to include the tax amount in the price you're going to charge consumers.
+- Registering for GST (Goods and Services Tax) in Australia, means that your business is obliged to include the tax amount in the price you're going to charge consumers.

-- While registering for GST sounds easy, your business needs to have a turnover of $75,000 to be eligible for that.
+- While registering for GST sounds easy, your business needs to have a turnover of $75,000 to be eligible.

 - But there are a few steps to follow after you have registered your business for GST, such as keeping your bookkeeping up to date at least quarterly, and much more.

 Tax can be confusing.

 As a small business owner, you may be wondering what GST is and whether or not you are required to pay it.

 Goods and Services Tax (GST) is a tax levied on goods and services sold in Australia.
 Businesses who are registered for GST must include GST in the price they charge for goods and services.